deosha/sephora/README.md

 * Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions: terraform init -backend-config="bucket=sephora-state-files" -backend-config="key=demo/sephora.tfstate" -backend-config="region=us-west-2" -backend=true -force-copy -get=true -input && terraform apply -input=false --auto-approve --var-file=sephora.tfvars.
+* Deployment instructions:
+terraform init -backend-config="bucket=sephora-state-files" -backend-config="key=demo/sephora.tfstate" -backend-config="region=us-west-2" -backend=true -force-copy -get=true -input && terraform apply -input=false --auto-approve --var-file=sephora.tfvars

 You need to set AWS ACCESS KEY ID and AWS SECRET ACCESS KEY.
 Then you can hit <instance-public-ip> on browser to open rails blank page

-* ...
+* Logging and Monitoring: Can be viewed in Cloudwatch logs after deployment.
+Monitoring yet to be done

+* CI: .travis.yml is in repository.
+Jenkinsfile can be committed if needed